The additive Bachelier model with an application to the oil option market in the Covid period: Conclusions

 \section{Conclusions}

-This paper has introduced the Additive Bachelier, an extension of the Bachelier model, to describe the WTI oil options.
+This paper has introduced the additive Bachelier, an extension of the Bachelier model, to describe the WTI oil options.

-The proposed model allows for negative prices and it is very simple from an analytical point of view, allowing for explicit expression of the Implied vol close to ATM and for very large moneyness.
-Key features of the model include: \begin{itemize} \item A closed-form solution for European options pricing, based on the Lewis formula. \item A cascade calibration approach that prioritizes the most liquid instruments, ensuring consistency in the pricing of ATM forward prices, ATM volatilities, and the Implied volatility surface. \item The ability to synthesize the entire volatility surface using just two parameters, each of them with a clear financial interpretation, facilitating practical application. \end{itemize}
+The proposed model allows for negative prices, and it is very simple from an analytical point of view, allowing for explicit expression of the implied vol close to ATM and for very large moneyness.
+Key features of the model include: \begin{itemize} \item A closed-form solution for European options pricing, the Bachelier-Lewis formula. \item A cascade calibration approach that prioritizes the most liquid instruments, ensuring consistency in the pricing of ATM forward prices, ATM volatilities, and the implied volatility surface. \item The ability to synthesize the entire volatility surface using just two parameters, each of them with a clear financial interpretation, facilitating practical application. \item The robustness of the model's parameters across different value dates, that ensures consistent model accuracy over time. \end{itemize}

-The calibration results (discussed in Section \ref{sec:Results}) highlight the robustness of the proposed model over a very volatile period as the first period of the Covid-19 pandemic, ensuring a stable calibration for different value dates in the period from April 2020 to August 2020, and reproducing quite closely key market features.
+The calibration results (discussed in Section \ref{sec:Results}) highlight the robustness of the proposed model over a very volatile period as the first period of the Covid-19 pandemic, ensuring a stable calibration for different value dates in the whole period from April 2020 to August 2020, and reproducing quite closely key market features.